Office for Research

 - Grants Finance Analyst, Post-Award

 Ariana Malave joined the VP&S Post Award team in September 2021.
-Before her position at VP&S, she spent two and a half years at Weill Cornell Medicine as a Grants Administrator.
-She also served as an administrator to two concurrent Program Project Grants within the Department of Pathology and Laboratory Medicine.
-Previous to her time at Weill Cornell, Ariana spent seven years with the Mailman School of Public Health, where she worked as an Administrative Coordinator within the Dean’s Office.
-Ariana worked on several school-wide projects and initiatives under the direction of the Vice Dean of Finance and Administration, Vice Dean of Research and Innovation, and the Executive Director of the Columbia Population Health Partnership.
-In Ariana’s role with the Post Award team, she will support the research portfolios for Neurosurgery and Rehabilitation and Regenerative Medicine.
+Prior to her position at VP&S, she spent two and a half years at Weill Cornell Medicine as a Grants Administrator, where she also served as an administrator to two concurrent program project grants within the Department of Pathology and Laboratory Medicine.
+Previous to her time at Weill Cornell, Ariana spent seven years with the Mailman School of Public Health, where she worked as an Administrative Coordinator within the Office of the Dean.
+Ariana worked on several school wide projects and initiatives under the direction of the Vice Dean of Finance and Administration, Vice Dean of Research and Innovation, and the Executive Director of the Columbia Population Health Partnership.
+Ariana holds a Bachelors in Psychology from Seton Hall University, and completed a Graduate Business Certificate from the School of Professional studies at Columbia University.
+In Ariana’s new role with the post award team she will be supporting research portfolios from the departments of Neurosurgery, Rehabilitation and Regenerative Medicine, and Microbiology and Immunology.

 Pelayo Melgarejo Amian